psousa50/promptbase/README.md

 ## License

 This project is open-sourced under the MIT License.
-See the LICENSE file for more details.
+See the [LICENCE](LICENCE) file for more details.